yasiryagi/helpdesk/roles/content-curator-lead/README.md

 ### Accepting Applications

-Once enough applications have been submitted, these can now be reviewed to decide who should be hired as a `Curator Provider`.
+Once enough applications have been submitted, these can now be reviewed to decide who should be hired as a `Content Curator`.
 The command to be used is the following: `working-groups:startReviewPeriod <WGOPENINGID> -g curators`.

 You can find the `WGOPENINGID` in the URL in Pioneer or using the CLI command `working-groups:openings -g curators`